MattReimer/riverscapestools/README.md

                  project

 positional arguments:
-  project            Path to the project XML file.
+  project            Path to the project folder containing the project xml
+                     file

 optional arguments:
   -h, --help         show this help message and exit